nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 [Final Reflection Draft] has been marked done!
 ```

+> **Note**:
-> **Note**: If a repeating event is marked done, it will automatically be marked undone once the date of the event passes today and
+> If a repeating event is marked done, it will automatically be marked undone once the date of the repeatEvent passes today and
 > is updated to the next one.
+This also applies when you call `repeat` on an event that is marked done.

 ### 3.8.
 Clear Tasks: **`clear`**